-You pay income tax at your regular rate on the short term disability pay you receive.
+You pay income tax at your regular rate on the Short Term Disability pay you receive.

-Your team member-paid long term disability (LTD) coverage provides income if you suffer from an illness or injury and are unable to work for a prolonged period (more than 182 calendar days).
+Your Long Term Disability coverage provides income if you are ill or suffer from an illness or injury and are unable to work for a prolonged period (more than 182 calendar days).
+TELUS pays for the Primary coverage.
+You must elect a top-up benefit of either Option 1 or Option 2.
+You cannot opt out of the top-up LTD coverage.